crahan/HolidayHackChallenge2022/docs/index.md

 ![Going on an adventure!!!](./img/misc/going_on_an_adventure.gif){ align=left } Hello there and welcome to my [2022 SANS Holiday Hack Challenge](https://holidayhackchallenge.com/2022/) write-up.
 Here we are again, for the fifth time no less.
 In 2020, my write-up won best technical answer.
 In 2021, I was extremely humbled to win first prize.
 This year, more than ever, my motivation is *you*.
 The first time player, the cybersecurity enthousiast, the seasoned professional, and every type of profile in between.
 May this write-up provide you with that nudge to help solve that final challenge or be a learning guide as you dip your toes in the exciting world of cybersecurity! :hugging_face:

 Unlike previous years, this time around there are only two main sections.
 There's this page, which contains the introduction, answers, the overall narrative, and final conclusion.
-And there's [Objectives](./objectives/o1.md), where you'll find the individual objective write-ups, organized by ring type, for which an answer had to be submitted.
+And there's [Objectives](./objectives/o1.md), where you'll find the individual challenge write-ups, organized by ring type, for which an answer had to be submitted.
 Hints are now a lot more closely integrated.
 You'll collect them as part of the normal story progression and by keeping an eye out for 6 hidden chests spread around the North Pole.
 Finally, no SANS Holiday Hack Challenge write-up is really complete without a list of [Easter eggs](./easter_eggs.md) and references found along the way, a little bit of [cheating](./objectives/o2.md#cheating), and the odd [custom script](https://github.com/crahan/HolidayHackChallenge2022/tree/main/docs/tools) or two.
 Enjoy!

 !!! note "50-page submission limit"
     Each year there's a huge number of write-ups that need to be reviewed by the Counter Hack team.
 To find a good middle ground between preventing information overload and creating a write-up that can stand on its own as a learning resource, some parts, like the *navigation tip* below, are collapsed by default.
 Skipping over these will not take away from understanding the overall solution, but feel free to expand them to get some additional information.